Bug report #13762

 Seems not fixed, see also

-#13 Updated by Giovanni Manghi almost 2 years ago
+#13 Updated by Giovanni Manghi about 2 years ago

 - Description updated (diff)

 Giovanni Manghi wrote: